 Our ancestors saved their vegetable seeds by necessity, selecting only outstanding plants for next year’s seeds.
 These seeds were carefully preserved, traded with friends, and passed to the next generation.

-This resulted in plants slowly developing resistances to local diseases and insects, and also gradually becoming well adapted to local climate and soil conditions.
-By following this same strategy, we can develop strains for our own gardens that become more dependable every year.
+This resulted in plants slowly developing resistance to local diseases and insects, and also gradually becoming well adapted to local climate and soil conditions.
+By following this same strategy, we can develop strains for our own gardens that become more resilient every year.

 Growing From Transplants

 Even if you’re not interested in growing plants from seed, there are still benefits to using heirlooms.
 And, heirloom transplants are becoming increasingly available at garden centers, as home gardeners rediscover their advantages:

 Most hybrids are bred for commercial applications, which means uniformity and simultaneous ripening are promoted.
 Growers want to harvest fields just one time.